The Faith of the Centurion

 Jesus and John the Baptist

 The Pharisees rejected John’s ministry by calling him a man possessed.
-The same people rejected Jesus, calling him a friend of sinners.
-No mater how we package it, there will always be people who do not want to accept the Gospel.
+The same people rejected Jesus, calling Him a friend of sinners.
+No matter how we package it, there will always be people who do not want to accept the Gospel.
 Or perhaps look for excuses and faults in the person who brings them the Gospel.

 Today, people are more fascinated by the preachers than the Gospel they bring and when their beloved preachers fall from grace they reject the Gospel as well.
 Let us look at the message and not the messenger.